| Title: | Stepwise Elimination and Term Reordering for Mixed-Effects Regression |

 Logical indicating whether constant, non-intercept columns should be dropped.
 Default |

-library(buildmer) re <- re2mgcv(temp ~ angle + (1|replicate) + (1|recipe),lme4::cake) model <- buildgam(re$formula,re$data) # note: the below does NOT work, as the dependent variable is looked up in the data by name! re <- re2mgcv(log(Reaction) ~ Days + (Days|Subject),lme4::sleepstudy)
+library(buildmer) re <- re2mgcv(temp ~ angle + (1|replicate) + (1|recipe),lme4::cake) model <- buildgam(re$formula,re$data) # note: the below does NOT work, as the dependent variable is looked up in the data by name! re <- re2mgcv(log(Reaction) ~ Days + (Days|Subject),lme4::sleepstudy)library(buildmer) re <- re2mgcv(temp ~ angle + (1|replicate) + (1|recipe),lme4::cake) model <- buildgam(re$formula,re$data) # note: the below does NOT work, as the dependent variable is looked up in the data by name! re <- re2mgcv(log(Reaction) ~ Days + (Days|Subject),lme4::sleepstudy)

-Remove terms from a formula
+Removes terms from a formula

-remove.terms(formula, remove, check = TRUE)
+remove.terms(formula, remove, check = TRUE)remove.terms(formula, remove, check = TRUE)

 formula |